ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/README.md

 slightly more complete than when running the KEGG workflow.
 I do not know whether these additional hits are due to better sensitivity (more true positives), or due to less stringency (more false positives).

 For now the python script is still undergoing validation.
-My tests show it performs well, but untill more exhaustive tests are done, please perform some validation of your results.
-Until I am more confident of its performance, the script will not be pushed to github.
+My tests show it performs well, but until more exhaustive tests are done, please perform some validation of your results.
+Until I am more confident of its performance, the script will also not be pushed to github.
 (It can be called from Deigo normally, as per the script).

 ## Input
 The script takes a directory as input, and analyzes each fasta file in the directory.
 By default it takes genome